-New things are always developing at Children's Mercy Hospitals and Clinics.
+New things are always developing at Children's Mercy Kansas City.
 This page is a resource for updates about new research studies, clinical breakthroughs and other important information from the Division of Pediatric Nephrology.

 Study results published in the National Kidney Foundation's American Journal of Kidney Diseases provide new insights into why a child's chronic kidney disease (CKD) may progress to kidney failure.
 Researchers identified factors that predicted disease worsening but that could be treated to ideally change the course of the disease.